 Seeing A Therapist

-Those taking care of the mentally ill that are too low functioning to live on their own, may want to consider looking into a group home.
+Those taking care of the mentally ill that are too low functioning to live on their own, may need to consider looking into a group home.
+The constant demands of time and care can eventually be too much.
 Mentally ill people who are too low functioning to work but are able to live on their own, can be placed into a disability apartment.

 Take A Break

 Have Your Loved One Apply For Assistance

 Those who are taking care of a mentally or physically ill disabled family member, should encourage their loved one to apply for social security.
 Frequently they will be eligible for regular payments through this program.
 This money will help to purchase food, and medical supplies.
 It can also help pay excess medical expenses if they are uninsured.

 Create a Support Network

 Community organizations like churches and civic organizations can help you recruit support.
 These groups can organize individuals to help you.
 Get breaks, get errands run, or get someone to keep you company.
 Little breaks here and there can add up to a big difference.